 Departments that have signed an Unlawful Appointment Investigation Delegation Agreement must investigate all potential unlawful appointments to determine whether the appointment was made and accepted in “good faith” as required by California Code of Regulations, Title 2, Section 8.
 See the Laws and Rules of Unlawful Appointments for more information.

-If a delegated department encounters a potential unlawful appointment that appears not to be due to one of the most common reasons listed above, or appears to involve a backdate or correction of appointment beyond 60 days, the departments must contact their assigned CalHR Personnel Management Division analyst for direction.
+If a delegated department encounters a potential unlawful appointment that appears not to be due to one of the most common reasons listed above, or appears to involve a backdate or correction of appointment beyond 60 days, the departments must contact their assigned CalHR PMD Consultant for direction.

 In addition, departments can take steps to reduce the incidence of unlawful appointments by: